brenjoemulkern/ml-naive-bayes/README.md

 <code>python main.py -lr training_file.csv testing_file.csv</code> will run Logistic Regression on specified files

+For validation, the second command line argument must be '-val'.

+<code>python main.py -val</code> will run both Naive Bayes and Logistic Regression and will split the training file.

+The above command can be used with a single specified training file:

+<code>python main.py -val training_file.py</code>

+Also, it can be combined with '-nb' or '-lr':

+<code>python main.py -val -nb training_file.py</code> will run Naive Bayes with the specified file

+<code>python main.py -val -lr training_file.py</code> will run Logistic Regression with the specified file

+<code>python main.py -val -nb</code> will run Naive Bayes with default file

+<code>python main.py -val -lr</code> will run Logistic Regression with default file

 ### Runtime

 The program will first read the training and testing files, which will take around 7-10 minutes.